Integrate PayPal buttons and Card Fields

 1. Copy a complete set of sample integration code from the GitHub repo.

 2. The CSS file in the head section is a sample for demo purposes.
-Instead, you should use styles that align with your brand using the CSS properties supported by this integration.
+Instead, use styles that align with your brand using supported CSS properties.

 3. Optional: Customize JavaScript configurations, such as currency and intent.